 In certain circumstances, you may be eligible to take a refund of contributions paid into a pension arrangement.

-Your entitlement to a refund of contributions depends on the type of pension arrangement you have and the rules attached to refunds of contributions.
+Your entitlement to a refund depends on the type of pension arrangement and the scheme rules.

 General Advice – Occupational Pension Scheme Exit

-For anyone with more than 2 years of scheme service, where your Occupational Pension Scheme was a Defined Benefit arrangement (DB) you should generally opt to leave your benefits as it removes investment risk.
+For anyone with more than 2 years of scheme service, where your Occupational Pension Scheme was a Defined Benefit arrangement (DB), you should carefully consider leaving your benefits in the scheme, as this removes investment risk and preserves guaranteed benefits.

-If your employer scheme was Defined Contribution (DC) and you have the option to join another Occupational Pension Scheme and transfer your benefits across, then you should consider this provided that the scheme charges are competitive, and you are happy with the investment options made available.
+If your employer scheme was Defined Contribution (DC) and you have the option to join another Occupational Pension Scheme and transfer your benefits across, then this may be worth considering, provided that the scheme charges are competitive and you are satisfied with the investment options available.

-Alternatively, to take more control of both charges and investment options a transfer to a PRB or single premium PRSA, tends to be the preferred and best route for most.
+Alternatively, to take more control of both charges and investment options, a transfer to a PRB or single premium PRSA can be a suitable option depending on your circumstances.

-As a result of the Finance Act 2021, the requirement to have less than 15 years’ scheme service on transferring from an Occupational Pension Scheme to a PRSA has been removed, so both the PRB and PRSA transfer options are similar, although a PRB is easier to arrange, and ensures that all your original DC scheme retirement options are retained come retirement.
+As a result of the Finance Act 2021, the requirement to have less than 15 years’ scheme service when transferring from an Occupational Pension Scheme to a PRSA has been removed, making both the PRB and PRSA transfer options broadly accessible.

-If choosing to take a transfer of benefits, make sure that you get a clear and transparent outline of the Annual Management Charge (AMC) and achieve 100% investment allocation.
+If choosing to transfer benefits, ensure that you receive a clear and transparent outline of all charges, including the Annual Management Charge (AMC) and any underlying fund costs.

 Personal Consultation